JanHerca/urantiapedia/output/wikijs/en/article/David_Kantor/The_Quest_for_Spiritual_Culture.md

 In a loving, caring, “authentic” exchange with another personality the superconscious functions of mind are mobilized in a state of dynamic receptivity, open to the discovery of divine values which the immediate moment holds as potentials.
 Imagine for a moment that you are engaged with another person in an effort to solve a problem.
 You're sincerely seeking the best possible outcome.
 As you engage in this discussion, you try to do your best thinking; you simultaneously attempt to be conscious of the moral and ethical values in the situation.
 You try to phrase your communication in a caring and loving manner.
 The interaction is free from any effort to psychologically or emotionally manipulate the other.
 As you communicate you are trying to remain “conscious of consciousness” — you've mobilized your best resources and while applying them you are still actively evaluating — seeking to discern even higher values.
 You may even attain a level of involvement where you actively seek to bring an understanding of the Father's will into the interaction — you're sharing the inner life with God as you participate in this relationship.

 This experience, in which the personality engages in a choice-making dance with the meanings and values of the cosmos, is the living process by which we open ourselves up to spiritual guidance.
-The Midwayers comment that, “Every time man makes a reflective moral choice he immediately experiences a new divine invasion of his soul.” ([UB 196:3.20](/en/The_Urantia_Book/196#p3_20)) Spiritual values do not exist independently of the process of personality interaction.
+The Midwayers comment that, “Every time man makes a reflective moral choice he immediately experiences a new divine invasion of his soul.” (<a id="a88_334"></a>[UB 196:3.20](/en/The_Urantia_Book/196#p3_20)) Spiritual values do not exist independently of the process of personality interaction.
 This living process of relationship is where the fruits of the spirit appear.
 It is where we apply the higher levels of the golden rule.
 It is where we implement Jesus' great commandment.
 It is where Jesus' brotherhood of the kingdom is experientially discovered. _This is the paradigm of spirituality which the apostles failed to grasp_.

 And I ask today, “Do we get it?”
 Have we really gained any more understanding than the apostles had regarding the profound implications of Jesus' teachings about the kingdom of heaven?
 In [Paper 170](/en/The_Urantia_Book/170) the Midwayers comment that “to his apostles Jesus always taught the kingdom as embracing man's personal experience in relation to his fellows on earth and to the Father in heaven.”
 “The kingdom of heaven,” said Jesus, “is a spiritual relationship between God and man.”